 Water damage losses in homes are increasing at a rapid rate.
-Not only are these types of losses costly, but they cause major disruption and inconvenience to families, at times even necessitating that the home be vacated while the clean-up and restoration is in progress.
-At UPC Insurance, we are interested in minimizing this inconvenience to you should you ever have the misfortune to suffer a water damage loss.
+Not only are these types of losses costly, but they cause major disruption and inconvenience to families, at times even necessitating that the home be vacated while the clean-up and restoration are in progress.
+At UPC Insurance, we are committed to minimizing this inconvenience should you ever have the misfortune to suffer a water damage loss.

 Major Causes of Water Damage

 Mention water damage and most people think of flooding after days of heavy downpours.
 Yet, even on a sunny day, your home can become waterlogged.
 Whether the culprit is a leaking water heater, over-loaded washing machine, or an overflowing sink, the damage

 to your home can be devastating—and costly.
 These tips will help keep your home dry, and will reduce the likelihood of claims in your homeowner’s policy.

 Several modern-day conveniences can develop problems that lead to water damage.
 Some of the most common trouble spots are: